free-spirit11/hooligans/README.md

 1. Make hooligans logo on the Navbar fixed, to avoid it changing position when search input opens
 2. Change responsiveness and set up small screens view
 3. Make menu closing even when clicking on any part of the screen outside of the box
+4. Menu is now fixed.
+Think on how to make it not fixed 5.